LiamSwayne/Elratio/README.md

 </a>

 # License
 Elratio is under the GPL 3.0 license, meaning every Elratio program is required to be open source.
-By having an Elratio program on your computer without a freely available mirror online you are violating this license.
+Having an Elratio program on your computer without a freely available mirror online is a violation of this license.
 Do not make us resort to violence.